deshdog/up-221-mapping-careworker-mobility/group-assignments/project-plan.md

 Los Angeles’ urban sprawl is a key factor in the lack of mobility for care workers.
 The <a href="https://www.brookings.edu/wp-content/uploads/2021/12/City-playbook_Bogota.pdf">City of Bogotá</a> has designed a solution using urban planning wherein city planners work to provide each neighborhood with a care block: areas where both caregivers and those they care for can access city services such as professional and skills training, wellness promotion, income-generation, professional child/elder care, and recreational activities, all within a 15-20 min walking radius.
 We can improve mobility for informal care workers in LA by helping to develop such city blocks.

 ### Why This Matters
-Conerns of service and transportation accessability for informal care workers reflect a greater structural dilemma within urban planning in LA and beyond; we're realizing now that our collective understanding of mobility is dominated by the needs of formal laborers, mainly men.
+Corners of service and transportation accessibility for informal care workers reflect a greater structural dilemma within urban planning in LA and beyond.
+Our collective understanding of mobility is dominated by the needs of formal laborers, mainly men.
 This patriarchal norm has resulted in the *immobility* of those for which our city systems were not initially designed for.
-It's important to study just how problems of immobility root themselves in our city's infrastructure and identify strategies that help us create a more equitable transportation landscape.
+It's important to study how immobility problems root themselves in our city's infrastructure and identify strategies that help us create a more equitable transportation landscape.

 ```diff
 Can someone figure out how to insert the image called bogota-care-block from 'images' folder here?